 This is one of the best examples of integrating QR Codes and experiences.

 A traditional ticket usually contains information about the event (date, venue, and partners) and the identity of the ticket holder with a serial number, usually.
-A basic ticket is thus non-functional.
+A basic ticket is thus non-functional and non interactive.